mdc-science/my_sci_output/README.md

 ## Features

-**Currently working almost exclusively with manually gathered data saved in CSV files.**
+**Currently working with manually gathered data stored in CSV files.
+Optimizing code and reducing clutter is in progress.**

 - **Data Import and Processing**: The scripts load data from local CSV files and external sources (e.g., Google Scholar) to maintain an up-to-date record of my scientific output.